nyxmidnight/ao3tagsfonts/README.md

 ### Roadmap

 -   [ ] Do a page review throughout the archive, both logged in and logged out, to detect any place where the stylesheet does not behave as expected.
--   [ ] Correct the bugs/issues found in the review.
+-   [ ] Correct the bugs/issues found in the above-mentioned review.
--   [ ] Create a wiki for this repository for more in-depth explanation and documentation for less tech-savvy users.
+-   [ ] Create a wiki for this repository for more in-depth explanations for less tech-savvy users, complete documentation, and declutter this README.
 -   [ ] Take better screenshots to better document the differences between plain AO3 and AO3 with the stylesheet applied, and blur out names.
 -   [ ] Investigate the possibility of converting this stylesheet into an AO3 Site Skin.
 -   [x] Convert to UserCSS format for easy installation with the Stylus browser extension.